 We look at all aspects of the quality of translation programs, from dedicated linguists to assisted translation software.
 But the truth is that one of the most invaluable components of an effective translation program is the presence of a great translation project manager.
 After all, they’re the ones managing almost every aspect of your translation process!

-Our project managers will handle your translation project with care, and oversee every aspect of the process: from finding the right translator and leveraging technical solutions to implementing process changes.
+Our project managers will handle your translation project with care, and oversee every aspect of the process: from finding the right translator and leveraging tech solutions to implementing process changes.
 They are flexible and willing to make adjustments for every client’s needs.

 #10.
 Analytics & Reporting